vplesko/OrbLang/README.md

 # Orb

 Orb is a general-purpose compiled programming language.
 It features static typing, manual memory management, and extensive compile-time computations.
 Identifiers, types, and even Orb code itself are all first-class values during compilation of Orb programs (referred to as evaluation time).
-Orb's powerful macro system allows you to freely extend the language syntax and offers a very decent code reuse potential.
+Orb's powerful macro system allows you to freely extend the language syntax and offers good code reuse potential.

 **This project is a hobby effort and very much a work in progress.
 A good number of key features are still missing and the tooling may not be very user-friendly.**